Rakshitha-M-Rodrigo/macOS-High-Sierra-Recovery-HD/README.md

 ## You must disable the security SIP on your Mac or Hackintosh to use this App

+## You must have a working network connection (Even on the Installation)

 ## You need minimum (2 Gig USB) drive

 ## You need Blank SSD or HD for Install macOS High Sierra